FloorD/wordcamp/talk.md

 4.9 out of 5 stars for 72 users

-Edit Flow empowers you to collaborate with your editorial team inside WordPress.
+[Edit Flow][7] empowers you to collaborate with your editorial team inside WordPress.
 We've made it modular so you can customize it to your needs:

 Calendar - A convenient month-by-month look at your content.
 Custom Statuses - Define the key stages to your workflow.